abolfazl-2002/python_challenges/README.md

 # python_challenges
-A program which accepts the user's first and last name and print them in reverse order with a space between them.
+A Python program to accept a filename from the user and print the extension of that.